samforderer/samforderer/README.md

 - 👋 Hi, I’m @samforderer
-- 👀 I’m interested in Javascript and where code and creativity meet
+- 👀 I’m interested in making cool stuff with Python and wasting time configuring my linux workstation to absolute perfection
-- 🌱 I’m currently working my way through the Odin Project
+- 🌱 I am a software development student at Mohawk College
 - 💞️ I’m looking to collaborate on any projects where I could take a front-end dev and design role.
 - 📫 text me: 905-981-6666 or email: samsloanforderer@icloud.com